 - age of diagnosis and management to date including any hospitalisations

-- clinical response to non-WADA prohibited medications (what has been tried and when)
+- clinical response to non-prohibited medications (what and when has been tried)

-- current treatment, including route of administration, dose and frequency of all medications.
+- current treatment, including route, dose and frequency of all medications.

 NOTE: A clinical letter can be a copy of a specialist’s letter to another doctor (e.g. a GP), and at least one of the clinical letters submitted with the application must have been written in the last 12 months.

-- Supplementary investigations to support the diagnosis must be submitted and could include:
+- Supplementary investigations to support the initial diagnosis must be submitted and could include:

 - Methacholine challenge (20% fall in FEV1)